-The recent flooding that happened over the New Year’s has especially affected the Coromandel and Hauraki area so we’ve put together some information on how to clean up after a flood, who to contact for specific questions around your area, and quick tips on what to do if you’ve driven through salt water.
+The 1 February storm has affected a large part of New Zealand, so we’ve put together some information on how to clean up after a flood, who to contact for specific questions around your area, and quick tips on what to do if you’ve driven through salt water.

 How to clean up after a flood